sebosfato/Esp32-MULTI-WAVEFORM-FREQ-GEN-/README.md

 with
 n time between steps.

-Select Sine Square analog level or
+Select Sine or triangle with Analog level or
 Digital level Square waveform output...